Amita Kuttner: Political career

 During the 2019 Canadian federal election, Kuttner was the Green Party candidate for the riding of Burnaby North—Seymour, finishing in fourth place, with 9.59 per cent of the vote, almost doubling the Green vote from the 2015 election.
 They served as the Green Party's Science and Innovation Critic from September 2018 to February 2020.

 Kuttner ran in the 2020 Green Party leadership election.
 During the campaign, they refused to hold fundraising events with former leader Elizabeth May, saying the offer of assistance with fundraising does not address other systemic inequities in the race.
 They finished in sixth place, being eliminated in the fourth round with 7.32 per cent of the vote.
 In 2021, they told the Toronto Star that they had submitted an official complaint to the party's federal council about transphobia and racism that they experienced during the race, such as facing slurs during online party events.

 Following the resignation of Annamie Paul, Kuttner was appointed by the Green Party federal council to serve as interim leader on November 24, 2021.
-Appointed at the age of 30, they are the youngest person to lead a federal political party, as well as the first transgender person and person of East Asian heritage.
+Appointed at the age of 30, they were the youngest person to lead a federal political party, as well as the first transgender person and person of East Asian heritage.

 In a press conference about a week after their appointment, Kuttner said they wanted to start the process of regrowth and to heal the party.
 The party had released a report indicating that it was threatened with insolvency, and was considering closing its office in Ottawa.
 The party had lost 499 monthly donors since July 2021, and 6,259 members in the same time.
 Kuttner acknowledged internal conflict over Annamie Paul's leadership had affected donations.
 The report blamed negotiations concerning Annamie Paul's departure as leader of the party for significant legal costs.
 In a December 2021 media interview, Kuttner said that the party's financial position was getting "back on track" and was "turning around" pointing to fundraising including at the party's virtual general meeting about a week earlier.

 The party's constitution requires a leadership election to select a permanent leader to begin within six months of the appointment of an interim leader, and conclude within two years of their appointment.
 Kuttner has said they do not wish to be the permanent leader.
-In December 2021, Kuttner said they believed there should be a "longer period before launching a permanent leadership contest, and then a short leadership race."
+In December 2021, Kuttner said they believed there should be a "longer period before launching a permanent leadership contest, and then a short leadership race".

 In September 2022, Kuttner was misgendered by being referred to with female pronouns in a caption on a Green Party Zoom call connected with the leadership election.
 Kuttner stated that the use of female pronouns "made me feel hurt and isolated" and was "reflective of a larger pattern of behaviours that a few in the party are perpetuating".
 The party president Lorraine Rekmans subsequently resigned, stating that she had been unfairly blamed for the misgendering.